zhuangtongzxy/zhuangtongzxy.github.io/_posts/2018-11-11-sample-post-images.md

 #### Two Up

-If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
-Each instance of `figure` is auto-numbered and displayed in the caption.

 Apply the `half` class like so to display two images side by side that share the same caption.